Tom Cole

-A member of the Chickasaw Nation, Cole is one of five Native Americans in the House who are enrolled tribal members.
-The others are fellow Republicans Markwayne Mullin of Oklahoma (Cherokee) and Josh Brecheen of Oklahoma (Choctaw), and Democrats Sharice Davids of Kansas (Ho-Chunk) and Mary Peltola of Alaska (Yupik).
-In 2022, Cole became the longest-serving Native American in the history of Congress.
+A member of the Chickasaw Nation, Cole is one of four Native Americans in Congress who are enrolled tribal members.
+The others are fellow Oklahoma Republicans Markwayne Mullin (Cherokee) and Josh Brecheen (Choctaw), and Democrat Sharice Davids of Kansas (Ho-Chunk).

+The Center for Effective Lawmaking, at Vanderbilt University and the University of Virginia, ranked him as the third-most effective House Republican in the 119th Congress (2023–25).

 Early life, education, and academic career

-Cole was born in Shreveport, Louisiana, the son of John D. Cole and Helen Te Ata (née Gale), who was the first Native American elected to the Oklahoma Senate.
+Cole was born in Shreveport, Louisiana, the son of John D. Cole and Helen Te Ata (née Gale); the latter was the first Native American elected to the Oklahoma Senate.
 They returned to Oklahoma, where family on both sides lived.
 His ancestors had been in the territory for five generations, and he was raised in Moore, halfway between Oklahoma City and Norman.

-Cole graduated from Grinnell College in 1971 with a B.A. in history.
-His postgraduate degrees include an M.A. from Yale University (1974) and a Ph.D. from the University of Oklahoma (1984), both in British history.
-Cole's Ph.D. thesis was Life and Labor in the Isle of Dogs: The Origins and Evolution of an East London Working-Class Community, 1800–1980.
+Cole graduated from Grinnell College in 1971 with a BA in history.
+His postgraduate degrees include an MA from Yale University (1974) and a PhD from the University of Oklahoma (1984), both in British history.
+Cole's PhD thesis was Life and Labor in the Isle of Dogs: The Origins and Evolution of an East London Working-Class Community, 1800–1980.
 He did research abroad as a Thomas J. Watson Fellow and was a Fulbright Fellow (1977–78) at the University of London.
 He served as an assistant professor in history and politics in college before entering politics and winning political office.

 Early political career

 Following his mother, who served as a state representative and senator, Cole was elected to the Oklahoma Senate in 1988, serving until 1991.
 He chaired the Oklahoma Republican Party for much of the 1980s.
 He resigned from the state senate mid-term to accept an appointment as executive director of the National Republican Congressional Committee.
-From 1995 to 1999, he served as Oklahoma's Secretary of State, appointed by Governor Frank Keating.
+From 1995 to 1999, he served as Oklahoma's secretary of state, appointed by Governor Frank Keating.
 He assisted with the recovery efforts after the 1995 Oklahoma City bombing.

 Building on his involvement in national politics, Cole resigned from Keating's administration when asked to become chief of staff to the Republican National Committee.
-In 2006 he was elected chair of the RNC.

 Cole spent two years working as a paid consultant for the United States Chamber of Commerce, but his primary effort in politics was as a political consultant for candidates.
 Along with partners Sharon Hargrave Caldwell and Deby Snodgrass, his firm (Cole, Hargrave, Snodgrass and Associates) played a large part in strengthening the Republican Party in Oklahoma.
 He backed a number of candidates who were elected to office during the Republican Revolution of 1994, when it gained dominance in the state.
-Among their clients have been Keating, J.C.
-Watts, Tom Coburn, Frank Lucas, Mary Fallin, Wes Watkins, Steve Largent, Chip Pickering, and Linda Lingle.
+Among their clients have been Keating, J. C. Watts, Tom Coburn, Frank Lucas, Mary Fallin, Wes Watkins, Steve Largent, Chip Pickering, and Linda Lingle.